 Program Director's Message

-The fellows of the Pediatric Pulmonary Division are an integral part in the care of infants and children with pulmonary disorders at Winthrop-University Hospital.
+The fellows of the Pediatric Pulmonary Division are an integral part in the care of infants and children with pulmonary disorders at NYU Winthrop Hospital.
 They are involved in the diagnosis and management of children with a vast array of respiratory diseases in the intensive care units, the general pediatrics units, and in our outpatient offices.

 The fellows actively participate in the education of the pediatric residents and medical students in both structured didactic sessions as well as informal patient discussions.
 The Pediatric Pulmonary fellows work closely with the gastroenterologists, neonatologists, allergy/immunologists, surgeons as well as the general pediatricians in a multidisciplinary setting.
 They are involved in both clinical and bench research during their fellowship training as well as several QI projects.

 - Rich case mix that includes patients with asthma, bronchiolitis, chronic lung disease of infancy, apnea, cystic fibrosis, pneumonia, immunodefiencies, sleep disorders, neuromuscular diseases, and ventilator-dependant patients

 - Hands-on experience in the PICU and NICU including ventilator management of acute and chronic respiratory failure

 - Fiberoptic bronchoscopy training for the diagnosis and treatment of pediatric respiratory disease

 - Pulmonary exercise testing facility, Pulmonary function laboratory and Sleep Disorders laboratories for clinical investigations and patient evaluations